 • Receive a written receipt once after the landlord receives their security deposit.

-• Live in a home that adheres to all Michigan safety, health, state laws and building codes.
+• Live in a home that adheres to all Michigan safety, health, state laws, Michigan law, and building codes.

 • To refuse rent payments should the landlord act in an illegal fashion.